Amdrija/calculator/README.md

 # Calculator
 This is a simple calculator built with HTML, CSS and JavaScript.
+You can visit it at amdrija.github.io/calculator/

 ## How it works
 This calculator uses a simplified version of the [Shunting Yard Algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) to evaluate expressions.
 The calculator is made exclusively with HTML, CSS and JavaScript with no framewroks involved.